-- 9.4 Under the 2000 Convention, when a measure of protection ordered in one Contracting Party is implemented in another Contracting Party, the conditions of its implementation are governed by the law of that other Contracting Party.
+- 9.4 Article 14 establishes that Under the 2000 Convention, when a measure of protection ordered in one Contracting Party is implemented in another Contracting Party, the conditions of its implementation are governed by the law of that other Contracting Party.
 This will be the case in situations such as a change of habitual residence, a temporary placement abroad for a specialised medical treatment or the sale of property in one Contracting Party ordered in another Contracting Party.
-In the case of a change of habitual residence, the measures already taken in the former State of habitual residence will remain in force unless and until the competent authorities of the new habitual residence modify, replace or terminate them.247 In the interim, the implementation of the measures already taken will be governed by the law of the new State of habitual residence. - 9.5 Article 14 establishes that the "conditions of implementation" of protective measure taken in one Contracting Party will be governed by the law of the State in which the measure is to be implemented.
-248 This provision aims to ensure the implementation of that measure, regardless of whether or not this situation stems from a change of law resulting from a change of the connecting factor.
-249 This provision does not apply to the implementation of powers of representation conferred by the adult themselves, because powers of representation per se are not measures of protection in accordance with Article 3.250 - An adult is habitually resident in Contracting Party A at the time a measure of protection is taken by the competent authorities of that State.
-After a number of years, the adult relocates to Contracting Party B. Under Article 14, the conditions of the implementation of the measure will be governed by the law of Contracting Party B, the State of their new habitual residence. - 9.6 The term "conditions of implementation", which is not defined by the Convention, is to be understood in quite a broad sense.251 Conditions of implementation cover the steps, if any, to be taken in order to give effect to a measure, the essence of which should not be interfered with.
-For instance, it could be that the implementation of a measure of protection (e.g., a guardian exercising the powers conferred to them by signing a contract regarding a property on behalf of the adult who they represent) is subject to authorisation by a judge in the new State of habitual residence.
-This is a condition of implementation which must be complied with.252
+In the case of a change of habitual residence, the measures already taken in the former State of habitual residence will remain in force unless and until the competent authorities of the new habitual residence modify, replace or terminate them.
+In the interim, the implementation of the measures already taken will be governed by the law of the new State of habitual residence.
+Article 14 establishes that the "conditions of implementation" of protective measure taken in one Contracting Party will be governed by the law of the State in which the measure is to be implemented.
+This provision aims to ensure the implementation of that measure, regardless of whether or not this situation stems from a change of law resulting from a change of the connecting factor.
+This provision does not apply to the implementation of powers of representation conferred by the adult themselves, because powers of representation per se- are not measures of protection per se, in accordance with Article 3.268 - Example 9.C An adult is habitually resident in Contracting Party A. Due to the personal faculties of the adult becoming significantly impaired, competent authorities in Contracting Party A take a measure of protection for the

-247 Art.
-12; see, supra, Chapter 8.
+- Art.
+12; see, supra, Chapter 8. - The Explanatory Report, para.
+94.